-- 2014-15 Research Funds: The Available National Research University Fund (NRUF), Texas Research Incentive Program (TRIP), and Texas Competitive Knowledge Fund (TCKF) are research funds established for institutions designated as emerging research universities by the THECB Accountability System and meeting certain criteria specified in statute and/or the Constitution.
-The Research Development Fund (RDF) provides appropriations to general academic institutions, except UT Austin and TAMU, based on restricted research expenditures.
-Currently, TAMU and UT Austin do not participate in NRUF, TRIP, or RDF as they are considered research universities.
-UTRGV is not expected to be classified as an emerging research university during the upcoming 2016-17 biennium. - LBB Considerations for TCKF and RDF: The legislature appropriates TCKF and RDF directly to institutions based on research expenditures at each institution.
-In future biennia, the Legislature can choose whether to include research funds generated by the medical school in the distribution calculation for either fund. - LBB Considerations for NRUF and TRIP: A change in statute would be required to prohibit UTRGV from using research funding generated by the associated medical school to reach emerging research university status and/or to receive appropriations from NRUF or TRIP once that status and other criteria is attained.
+- Research Funds: The Available National Research University Fund (NRUF) and the Texas Research Incentive Program (TRIP) are research funds established for institutions designated as emerging research universities by the THECB Accountability System and meeting certain criteria specified in the Constitution and statute, respectively.
+The Comprehensive Research Fund (CRF) provides appropriations to general academic institutions, except UT Austin, TAMU, and emerging research universities.
+The Texas Research University Fund (TRUF) provides appropriations to UT Austin and TAMU.
+UTRGV is not expected to be classified as an emerging research university during the upcoming 2016-17 biennium. - LBB Considerations for TRUF and CRF: The Legislature appropriates TRUF and CRF directly to institutions based on research expenditures at each institution.
+In future biennia, the Legislature can choose whether to include research funds generated by medical schools in the distribution calculation for either fund. - LBB Considerations for NRUF and TRIP: A change in statute would be required to prohibit UTRGV from using research funding generated by the associated medical school to reach emerging research university status and/or to receive appropriations from NRUF or TRIP once that status and other criteria is attained.
 UT Austin is not eligible for either of these funds and would not be impacted by Dell Medical School. - Research Enhancement Formula: The HRIs receive funding through the research enhancement formula based on research expenditures in the most recent fiscal year.
 There is no research generated by the UTRGV School of Medicine or Dell Medical School in the base period for the 2016-17 biennium.

-Included in Recommendations: In preparation for the 2018-19 biennium, recommendations include a reporting requirement for UT Austin and UTRGV to provide the LBB and the Governor's Office with information on research expenditures at the medical school during the 2016-17 biennium.
+Included in Recommendations: In preparation for the 2018-19 biennium, recommendations include a reporting requirement for UT Austin, UTRGV, and UTRGV School of Medicine to provide the LBB and the Governor's Office with information on research expenditures at the medical school during the 2016-17 biennium.

 Issue #5.
 Benefits.
 Both UT Austin and UTRGV receive benefit appropriations through the Teachers Retirement System (TRS), Optional Retirement Program (ORP), and social security.
 TRS, ORP, and social security are estimated appropriations and are based on actual benefit expenditures.
+UTRGV School of Medicine will also participate in these benefit programs during the 2016-17 biennium.

-Included in Recommendations: In preparation for the 2018-19 biennium, recommendations include a reporting requirement for UT Austin and UTRGV to provide the LBB and the Governor's Office with information on benefit expenditures at the medical school during the 2016-17 biennium.
+Included in Recommendations: In preparation for the 2018-19 biennium, recommendations include a reporting requirement for UT Austin, UTRGV, and UTRGV School of Medicine to provide the LBB and the Governor's Office with information on benefit expenditures at the medical school during the 2016-17 biennium.

-Health Related Institutions: General Revenue and General Revenue Dedicated Formulas Cost Methodology To Maintain Rates - Senate Recommendations maintain 2014-15 rates for Instruction and Operations and Infrastructure formulas.
+Health Related Institutions: General Revenue and General Revenue Dedicated Formulas Cost

+Methodology To Maintain Rates - House